135-year-old building's safety issues pit town against owner | CBC News

 While the town said it plans to keep the public apprised of the next steps, the two sides appear to be in limbo.

-"The next steps will be looking at what is the best solution, whether it ends up being stabilizing the building or other measures that need to be taken," said Melanie Knight, acting director of development services and engineering in the Town of Mississippi Mills.
+"The next steps will be looking at what is the best solution, whether it ends up being stabilizing the building or other measures that need to be taken," said Melanie Knight, its acting director of development services and engineering.

 "We don't know how long the road closure is going to be in place."